-Right in the middle of this 400km trip you will cross the town of Anuradhapura, my favorite temple site of Sri Lanka.
+Right in the middle of this 400km trip, you will cross the town of Anuradhapura, my favourite temple site of Sri Lanka.
 Imagine a wide area made of different temples, ancient buildings, even men built pools.
 It reminded me of Ayutthaya in Thailand.
 This is a great place to stop for a couple of days (I did it on the way back from Jaffna) and explore by bicycle.

-There is a direct train line from Colombo to Jaffna, I have not experienced it myself however I was said it’s a good option.
+There is a direct train line from Colombo to Jaffna, I have not experienced it myself, however, I was said it’s a good option.
 Travelling time varies based on the train you select (there are a few throughout the day).
 The Jaffna station was connected only in 2014 to the country network.

-You can use one of the below options to check the time table and tickets:
+You can use one of the below options to check the timetable and tickets:

 The ticket costs between $3 and $10 based on the class and if overnight.

 I personally suggest to not fully trust any website timetable.
 Just use it as a reference and try to book your ticket as soon as you are in Colombo.
 The station itself is one of my favorite attractions of the city, a place to visit in the capital.